-This page talks about companion planting.
-It tells what plants can be planted together and which ones cannot.
-This type of gardening is a science, not a hit or miss mess in the backyard.
-The idea is to get the best garden you can grow so you will need to plan it ahead of time.
+This type of gardening is not an exact science, because soil, climate, watering, and other factors of the environment play a part.
+The idea is to get the best garden you can grow so you will need to plan it ahead of time from experience and experimentation.

-Planting certain types of flowers with vegetables will keep certain bugs off of them.
+Planting certain types of flowers and/or herbs with vegetables will keep certain bugs off of them.

 The smell of the foliage of marigolds is claimed to deter aphids from feeding on neighboring crops.
 Marigolds with simple flowers also attract nectar-feeding adult hover-flies, the larvae of which are predators of aphids.

-There are many natural ways to increase crop production, yields and fight disease and insect.
+There are many natural ways to increase crop production, yields and fight disease and insects.

-It would be well worth your time to study them.
+It would be well worth your time to study the charts and our pages.
+Companion growing really does take the guess work out of gardening.

 We have a page on planting that Native Americans taught us back before the United States was a nation, the Three Sisters Garden.
-Visit our page for more information on how to do this.
 The Three Sisters method uses bean plants, pumpkins or squash, and corn plants.
 This is still used today in gardening.

 This portion of the page will give you more ideas for what plants to place near each other in your backyard garden.
 There is also information on what not to place near each other, such as not planting beans and peas near onions or garlic.
 Onions and garlic stunt the growth of bean and pea plants.
 Keep them far apart.